Orthology’s Physical Therapy Services reach South Africa and the MN Orchestra!

 I’m on my way to Cape Town, South Africa, to provide physical therapy services on behalf of Orthology to musicians in the Minnesota Orchestra.
 This feels like the completion of a circle for me.

-I graduated as a physiotherapist from the University of Cape Town in December 1987 and was puzzled at the decision to hold joint graduation ceremonies of the medical and music schools.
+I graduated as a physiotherapist from the University of Cape Town in December 1987 and was puzzled at the decision to hold joint graduation ceremonies for the medical and music schools.
 I was even more puzzled at the choice of speaker during the commencement ceremony.
 As we impatiently settled into our seats in Jameson Hall, an elderly professor of music started to give his address, and I wondered what music and medicine could possibly have in common.
-The medical school was brimming with world renowned pioneers of medicine that I ignorantly felt could do a better job.
+The medical school was brimming with world-renowned pioneers of medicine that I ignorantly felt could do a better job.
 Before long, I and others were captivated by his humorous explanation of exactly how integrally linked music and medicine are.

-I moved to Minnesota 17 years ago to complete a graduate degree in rehabilitation science, knowing only that my areas of interest were ergonomics, and the shoulder.
-After several encounters with various musicians, I came to realize that ergonomics affected musicians in many of the same ways that it affects those who work in factories, construction sites, and at computer work-stations.
+I moved to Minnesota 17 years ago to complete a graduate degree in rehabilitation science, knowing only that my areas of interest were ergonomics and the shoulder.
+After several encounters with various musicians, I came to realize that ergonomics affected musicians in many of the same ways that it affects those who work in factories, construction sites, and at computer workstations.
 Consequently, I chose shoulder disorders in the right (bow arm) shoulders of violinists as my dissertation topic.